Logo

 Stephen Curry is an investor in Active Faith, a Christian sports apparel brand.

-Stephen Curry is an avid golfer; he started playing golf at the age of 10, played golf in high school, and frequently plays golf with teammate Andre Iguodala.
+Stephen Curry is an avid golfer; he started playing golf at the age of 10, played golf in high school, and frequently plays golf with former teammate Andre Iguodala.

 Stephen Curry is one of the most successful players in the NBA, and has become an international celebrity, on par with four-time MVP LeBron James.